jweilham/Handwriting-Recognition/README.md

 4. pillow

 # Future Work
+- Add improved results printing for user (allow them to type sentences just by writing) -> close!
 - Add more layers to the neural network.
 - Implement my own Neural network/use popular library to achieve higher accuracy.
 - Bring in more data (online) greater volume when training NN.